karasugamze/LivingCostTracker/README.md

 ## Technologies Used:
 - The structure and appearance of the page were created using HTML and CSS for basic web development.

-- Bootstrap was used to enhance the project's style.
+- **Bootstrap:** was used to enhance the project's style.

-- JavaScript: JavaScript was used in the project for user interaction and API calls.
+- **JavaScript:** JavaScript was used in the project for user interaction and API calls.

-- RapidAPI: RapidAPI is a platform used for communicating with external APIs.
+- **RapidAPI:** RapidAPI is a platform used for communicating with external APIs.
 It was used in the project to fetch cost data.

+However, the data from RapidAPI was not up-to-date.
+Since obtaining current APIs was quite costly, we completed the project using outdated data.